Building Automation Systems

 Data Communication Combined with Building Automation

-Direct Digital Control Systems control the heating, cooling, and ventilation of an HVAC system.
+Direct Digital Control Systems control the heating and cooling of an HVAC system.
 These systems can be networked together to share information with the building automation system through a data bus.
 ‘Proprietary’ and ‘open protocol’ language is used to communicate to the BAS.

 Building Automation Integration

 Your system can be integrated by linking the Direct Digital Control System networks together through a shared platform.
 The shared platform transfers information from one language to another and allows other devices to interact.

 Boost your commercial system’s performance and efficiency by pairing it with a building automation system.
 Call or contact Estes Services today to have one of our professionals inspect your current system for installation of a BAS and show you how energy consumption can be better controlled to lower operating expenses!